amejiaalba/amejiaalba/README.md

 - 👋 Hi, I’m @amejiaalba
 - 👀 I’m interested in Cloud
-- 🌱 I’m currently learning Cloud migrations
+- 🌱 I’m currently studying for AWS Certified DevOps Engineer - Professional
-- 💞️ I’m looking to collaborate on sth
+- 💞️ I’m looking to collaborate on Open Source
 - 📫 How to reach me @technologirl

 <!---